espressif/arduino-esp32/docs/en/lib_builder.rst

 User Interface
 --------------

-There is also a terminal user interface that can be used to configure the libraries to be compiled.
+Starting from ``arduino-esp32`` version 3.0.0 (IDF v5.1), there is also a terminal user interface that can be used to configure the libraries to be compiled.

 It allows the user to select the targets to compile, change the configuration options and compile the libraries.
 It has mouse support and can be pre-configured using command line arguments.

 For more information and troubleshooting, check `the documentation <https://github.com/espressif/esp32-arduino-lib-builder/blob/master/tools/config_editor/README.md>`_.

 To use the terminal user interface, make sure to have ``python>=3.9``, all the previous dependencies and install the ``textual`` library: